semmons98/semmons98.github.io/README.md

 # Home
 Hi, I'm Spencer Emmons.
 I'm an undergraduate student at Arizona State University's School of Earth and Space Exploration, working on a bachelors degree in astrophysics, with a minor in physics and a certificate in planetary science.
-I expect to finish this degree in May 2027 - though I already have an associate of science degree from Yavapai College and a certificate in Computer Aided Drafting/Design from the Regional Occupational Program in Camarillo California.
+I expect to finish this degree in May 2027 - though I already have an associate of science degree from Yavapai College and a certificate in Computer Aided Drafting/Design from the Regional Occupational Program in Camarillo, California.

 I do research with Dr. Rogier Windhorst's cosmology research group at ASU - currently using JWST images to study star formation during cosmic noon.
 Comnpleted research projects include work on planetary science/seismology and astrobiology, both of which I am interested in building upon as future projects.